nicolkraus/HintSDP/README.md

-# Supplementary Material for Syndrome Decoding with Perfect Hints
+# Syndrome Decoding with Perfect Hints

-This repository contains the scripts accompanying our submission.
-It includes the source code for Algorithm 1, Algorithm 2 , a script to compute the expected cost of Algorithm 2 as well as the scripts for Integer Linear Programming.
+This repository contains the supplementary material for the submission.
+It includes the source code for Algorithm 1, Algorithm2, a script to compute the expected cost of Algorithm 2 as well as a script for Integer Linear Programming.

 ---
 ## Parameters

 The scripts take the following command-line parameters.